petsc/petsc/src/docs/sphinx_docs/manual/getting_started.rst

 details of PETSc design.

 PETSc has evolved to become quite a comprehensive package, and therefore this manual can be rather intimidating for new users.
-We recommend that one initially read the entire document before proceeding with serious use of PETSc, but bear in mind that PETSc can be used efficiently before one understands all of the material presented here.
+Bear in mind that PETSc can be used efficiently before one understands all of the material presented here.
 Furthermore, the definitive reference for any PETSc function is always the online manual page.